cappycap/mergeklists/README.md

 # MergeKLists
-This project features three files:
+This project features three classes:
 1. **ListNode**: The defining node for a singly-linked list data structure.
 2. **Solution**: Class featuring one method: mergeKLists(), which accepts an array of ListNode lists and returns a single list containing the original lists from the array parameter.
 3. **Test**: A main function demonstrating the solution.

 # Time Complexity
-Part of this project is to analyze the time complexity of the mergeKLists function.
+Part of this practice is to analyze the time complexity of the mergeKLists function.

 The largest contributor to time complexity is this while loop: